Comparatives and Superlatives ESL Games, Activities and Worksheets

 ESL Comparatives and Superlatives Activity - Speaking: Ranking, Forming Sentences from Prompts, Guided Discussion, Freer Practice - Pair Work - Intermediate (B1) - 25 minutes

-Here is a free comparatives and superlatives questionnaire activity to use in class with your students.
-In the activity, students complete a preferences questionnaire and then discuss their preferences with a partner using comparatives and superlatives.
+In this free comparatives and superlatives questionnaire activity, students complete a preferences questionnaire and then discuss them with a partner using comparatives and superlatives.
 First, students read each question on the worksheet and order the items, according to their preferences.
 Students mark number 1 for what they prefer the most and number 3 for what they prefer the least.
 In pairs, students then discuss their preferences with their partner using comparatives and superlatives.
 Afterwards, students give feedback to the class by explaining their preferences.

 Order of Preference Preview